mann1x/WHEAService/README.md

 Since it's a Service it'll stop WHEA even before you Login or without Login at all.

 No memory leaks, no usage of resources in background.

+## What is doing exactly?

+**It's not fixing WHEA errors or any performance degradation or stability issues that comes from running at high FCLK.**

+It will only stop the reporting which is bogging down the system when the WHEA errors are coming in at high rate.

+There's a pre-defined list of WHEA error sources in the code for which an attempt will be done to issue a stop request.

+Some of them can't be stopped.
+The query will fail.
+That's not important; just issuing a stop request will silence them.

+You can see in the Event Logs under the WHEAServiceLog custom provider the list of the sources targeted for the stop request, a list with all your WHEA sources and their status at the beginning and at then end of the process.